 Stage Three—Everything Would Be Great If You Changed:

 Couples spend the next few years trying to get their spouses to change.
 When this doesn’t work, many face a fork in the marital road.
 Some divorce or have affairs.
-Some decide to stick it out—because of religious beliefs, personal values, concern for their children, financial considerations or even fear of being alone.
+Some decide to stick it out.
+That’s because of religious beliefs, personal values, and concern for their children.
+There are also financial considerations or even the fear of being alone.

-A portion of those who stay together resign themselves to unhappy marriages, but others begin to investigate more satisfying ways of interacting.
-And those who do are fortunate because the best of marriage is yet to come.
+A portion of those who stay together resign themselves to unhappy marriages; but others begin to investigate more satisfying ways of interacting.
+And those who do are fortunate.
+That’s because the best of marriage is yet to come.

 Remember, all marriages have stormy periods.
 Seek professional help.
 Sociologist, Linda Waite says 86% of unhappy couples that stick it out report being much happier five years later.

 Stage Four—That’s Just Way S/He Is:

 By now, couples accept that they’re never going to see eye-to-eye about everything.
 They then find ways to live more peaceably.
 Spouses more readily forgive and recognize that they aren’t exactly easy to live with either.
 When disagreements occur, people try harder to put themselves in their partners’ shoes.
 Fights happen less frequently; plus they aren’t as intense or as emotional as before.
 Couples finally understand that, as with everything in life, one must accept the good with the bad.

 Don’t rest on your laurels.
 Continue practicing the three T’s: Time together, Talk, and Touch.